Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 FMOD_CPU_USAGE and the studio update field are merged into one record, returned by StudioSystem.getCpuUsage.

 ## FMOD_DEBUG_CALLBACK
-verdict: review note only, decide bound or a category Debug callbacks are not exposed, since they run on FMOD threads.
-FMOD's log goes to the platform's standard output at the level set by FmodSettings.logLevel.
+verdict: cannot FMOD calls it on whichever of its threads logs, no Haxe target can run code there.
+The log goes to the platform's standard output at the level set by FmodSettings.logLevel.

 ## FMOD_DEBUG_FLAGS
 verdict: bound